ACCESS-NRI/access-hive.org.au/docs/models/run_a_model/rose-cylc.md

 rose edit &
 ```

-This opens the _Rose_ GUI that contains information about the configurationi settings.
+This opens the _Rose_ GUI that contains information about the configuration settings.
 The configurable options for each model configuration are described in their respective documentation pages.

 Once settings have been modified in the _Rose_ GUI, save them by clicking on the _Save_ button ![Save button](/assets/run_access_cm/save_button.png){: style="height:1em"}.